-Previous research describes a standard slurry procedure to lithiate electrodes with Stabilized Lithium Metal Power.
+Previous research describes a standard slurry procedure to lithiate electrodes with stabilized lithium metal powder.
 Various documents describe methods to apply SLMP on to anode electrodes.
-For example, in the journal of power sources, states the process of adding the SLMP slurry by film casting using a doctor blade ^[10].
+For example, in the journal of power sources, states the process of adding the SLMP slurry by film casting using a doctor blade [10].
 The slurry production process involves the mixing of the SLMP and a solvent to make a homogenous mixture.
 Then the slurry material is pumped into the slurry container and enters the film casting procedure.
 A doctor blade, which is the edge of a smooth knife, spreads the slurry onto the anode film.

-As shown in the figure 1 below, the slurry making process, along with an added drying time, makes the whole method long and costly.
+As shown in the Figure.1, the slurry making process, along with an added drying time, makes the whole method long and costly.
 This process we are suggesting, Dry Method, would require no drying time and no slurry would produce.
 The SLMPs would be solely loaded onto a copper sheet to form the required electrode.
-The lithiated electrode could easily be activated by pressing the SLMP and breaking the particle shell^[11].
+The lithiated electrode could easily be activated by pressing the SLMP and breaking the particle shell[11].

-The slurry method shown above consists of a large storage container, which will contain both the SLMP and a solvent that will not react with the SLMP such as Benzene.
-Since the SLMP is very light it is necessary to vigorously mix the solution to keep it homogenous.
-Which then allows for the solution to be applied to the electrode and then dried which will evaporate the unwanted solvents leaving only the SLMP coated on the electrode.
+The slurry method shown in Figure.1 consists of a large storage container, which will contain both the SLMP and a solvent that will not react with the SLMP such as Benzene.
+Since SLMP is very light, it is necessary to vigorously mix the solution to keep it homogenous during this slurry process.
+This method allows for the solution to be applied to the electrode and then dried which will evaporate the unwanted solvents leaving only the SLMP coated on the electrode.